 KwaZulu-Natal National Botanical Garden

 The KZN National Botanical Garden was established in 1874 in response to the growing demand for tree seedlings in the Natal Midlands.
 The focus of the Garden is to collect, display and promote the conservation of plants of the eastern grasslands, in particular the genera Clivia, Gerbera, Kniphofia and Watsonia.
-A section of the Garden is planted specifically to attract birds which, along with other diverse habitats, makes the Garden rich in bird life, with over 151 species recorded.
+A section of the Garden is planted specifically to attract birds which, along with other diverse habitats, make the Garden rich in bird life, with over 151 species recorded.
 The Garden is also an ideal recreational place for friends and families to relax and create fun–filled memories.